The Ultimate Family Guide to Cozumel with Kids: Snorkeling, Ruins, and Island Magic

 This post contains affiliate links.
 We may earn a small commission if you purchase through these links, at no extra cost to you.

-The first time I stepped off the ferry in Cozumel and saw that impossibly clear water stretching out in every direction, I turned to my kids and said, "This is what the Caribbean is supposed to look like."
+The first time I stepped off the ferry in Cozumel and saw that impossibly clear water stretching out in every direction, I turned to Mateo and Sofia and said, "This is what the Caribbean is supposed to look like."
 They were already pulling at my hands, desperate to get to the beach.
 That was three years and four visits ago, and Cozumel has since become our family's favorite island escape in Mexico.
-It is the kind of place where the pace slows down, the water is warm enough to stay in for hours, and kids can have genuine adventures -- snorkeling over coral reefs, exploring ancient Mayan ruins, and chasing iguanas through ecological parks.
+The kind of place where the pace slows down, the water is warm enough to stay in for hours, and kids can have genuine adventures - snorkeling over coral reefs, exploring ancient Mayan ruins, and chasing iguanas through ecological parks.

-If you are planning a trip to Cozumel with your family, this guide covers everything I have learned from our visits: how to get there, where to stay, the best beaches and snorkeling spots for kids, what to pack, and all the practical tips that make the difference between a stressful vacation and an unforgettable one.
+If you're planning a trip to Cozumel with your family, this guide covers everything I've learned from our visits: how to get there, where to stay, the best beaches and snorkeling spots for kids, what to pack, and the practical tips that make the difference between a stressful vacation and an unforgettable one.
+Tía Rosa came down with us last spring and even she - cookbook editor, lifelong Mexico City - declared the snorkeling at Cozumel a category of its own.

 Getting to Cozumel: The Ferry from Playa del Carmen

-Cozumel is an island about 12 miles off the coast of the Yucatan Peninsula, and unless you are arriving on a cruise ship, you will almost certainly be taking the ferry from Playa del Carmen.
-Two companies operate the route -- Ultramar and Winjet -- and the crossing takes roughly 30 to 45 minutes depending on conditions.
+Cozumel is an island about 12 miles off the coast of the Yucatán Peninsula, and unless you're arriving on a cruise ship, you'll almost certainly be taking the ferry from Playa del Carmen.
+Two companies operate the route - Ultramar and Winjet - and the crossing takes 35-45 minutes depending on conditions.
 I strongly recommend Ultramar for families.
 Their boats are larger, smoother, and have an enclosed air-conditioned cabin downstairs that is a lifesaver if anyone in your crew is prone to motion sickness.

 Ferries run approximately every hour from early morning until late evening.
-One-way tickets cost around 250 to 300 pesos per adult (roughly 15 USD) and children under five usually ride free.
-You can buy tickets online in advance or at the pier, though during peak season I would suggest booking ahead to guarantee your preferred departure time.
-The ferry terminal in Playa del Carmen is right on Quinta Avenida, the main pedestrian strip, so it is easy to grab breakfast or pick up supplies before boarding.
+One-way tickets currently run around $15-$20 per adult and roughly $12 for kids ages 4-11; under 4 usually rides free.
+You can buy tickets online in advance or at the pier, though during peak season I'd suggest booking ahead to guarantee your preferred departure.
+The ferry terminal in Playa del Carmen is right on Quinta Avenida, the main pedestrian strip, so it's easy to grab breakfast or pick up supplies before boarding.

-A few practical ferry tips for families: sit on the upper deck if your kids do not get seasick, because the views are spectacular.
-Bring a light jacket or sweatshirt because the air conditioning inside can be aggressive.
-And if anyone in your family does struggle with motion sickness, sit in the middle of the lower level where there is the least rocking, and focus on the horizon through the windows.
+Practical ferry tips for families: sit on the upper deck if your kids don't get seasick, because the views are spectacular.
+Bring a light jacket because the air conditioning inside can be aggressive.
+And if anyone struggles with motion sickness, sit in the middle of the lower level where there's the least rocking, and focus on the horizon through the windows.

 Best Snorkeling Spots in Cozumel for Kids

-Cozumel is part of the Mesoamerican Barrier Reef, the second largest reef system in the world, and the snorkeling here is genuinely world-class.
-The water clarity is extraordinary -- on a good day you can see 30 meters or more -- and the reef is teeming with colorful fish, sea turtles, rays, and nurse sharks.
-Even my five-year-old, on her very first time snorkeling, was able to see parrotfish and sergeant majors within minutes of getting into the water.
+Cozumel is part of the Mesoamerican Barrier Reef, the largest reef system in the Western Hemisphere and second-largest in the world after Australia's Great Barrier.
+The snorkeling here is genuinely world-class.
+The water clarity is extraordinary - on a good day you can see 30 meters or more - and the reef is teeming with parrotfish, sea turtles, rays, and the occasional nurse sharks.
+Even Sofia, on her very first time snorkeling, was able to see fish within minutes of getting into the water.
+Qué rico.

 Chankanaab Adventure Beach Park

-This is hands down the best snorkeling spot for families with younger children.
-Chankanaab is a national marine park on the western coast of the island with a protected lagoon and calm, shallow waters right off the beach.
-The reef starts close to shore, so kids do not have to swim far to see fish.
-The park also has a dolphin encounter program, a sea lion show, a botanical garden, and a replica Mayan village, so there is plenty to do even when everyone is tired of swimming.
-Admission is around 25 USD for adults and 18 USD for kids.
-We usually spend the entire day here.
+Hands down the best snorkeling spot for families with younger kids.
+Chankanaab is a national marine park on the western coast with a protected lagoon and calm, shallow waters right off the beach.
+The reef starts close to shore, so kids don't have to swim far to see fish.
+The park also has a dolphin encounter program, a sea lion show, a botanical garden, and a replica Mayan village - plenty to do even when everyone is tired of swimming.
+Admission is around $25 for adults and $18 for kids.
+We usually spend the whole day here.

 Palancar Reef

-Palancar is one of Cozumel's most famous dive and snorkel sites, located on the southern end of the island.
-The reef here is more dramatic and varied than Chankanaab -- huge coral formations, swim-through arches, and an incredible diversity of marine life.
-However, Palancar is only accessible by boat, so you will need to book a snorkel tour.
+Palancar is one of Cozumel's most famous dive and snorkel sites, on the southern end of the island.
+The reef here is more dramatic and varied than Chankanaab - huge coral formations, swim-through arches, and an incredible diversity of marine life.
+However, Palancar is only accessible by boat, so you'll need to book a snorkel tour.
 Several operators depart from the main pier in San Miguel and the trip usually includes two or three snorkel stops plus lunch.
-I recommend this for families with kids ages seven and up who are already comfortable in the water and have some snorkeling experience.
-The current can be moderately strong here, and the depth is greater than at Chankanaab.
+I recommend this for families with kids ages 7+ who are already comfortable in the water and have some snorkeling experience.
+The current can be moderately strong, and the depth is greater than at Chankanaab.

 El Cielo

 El Cielo, which translates to "The Heaven," is a shallow sandbar on the southern coast where you can wade in waist-deep turquoise water surrounded by dozens of starfish.
-It is not technically a snorkeling spot -- the water is only a few feet deep -- but it is one of the most magical places on the island for kids.
+It isn't technically a snorkeling spot - the water is only a few feet deep - but it's one of the most magical places on the island for kids.
 The sand is powder-soft and the water is bath-warm.
-Most snorkel tours include a stop here, and honestly it is often the highlight for younger children.
+Most snorkel tours include a stop here, and honestly it's often the highlight for younger kids.
 Just remind everyone to look but not touch the starfish.
+They are alive, cariño - touching them stresses them out and the boat captains will say something.

 Punta Sur Eco Beach Park

 Punta Sur is the southernmost tip of Cozumel and one of the island's greatest treasures for families who love nature.
 This 247-acre ecological reserve is home to crocodiles (safely observed from elevated boardwalks), sea turtles that nest on the beaches from May through October, and hundreds of bird species.
-There is a small but fascinating maritime museum inside the Celarain Lighthouse, and kids can climb to the top for panoramic views of the island and the reef below.
+There's a small but fascinating maritime museum inside the Celarain Lighthouse, and kids can climb to the top for panoramic views of the island and the reef below.
+Mateo's eyes about fell out at the crocodile boardwalk.

-The beaches at Punta Sur are some of the wildest and most beautiful on the island -- powdery white sand with that trademark Cozumel turquoise water.
+The beaches at Punta Sur are some of the wildest and most beautiful on the island - powdery white sand with that trademark Cozumel turquoise.
 Because the park limits the number of visitors, it never feels crowded the way some of the resort beaches can.
-There is a beach restaurant with decent food and cold drinks, plus restrooms and showers.
-Admission is around 18 USD for adults and about 10 USD for children.
-I would plan to spend at least half a day here, especially if your kids are interested in wildlife.
+There's a beach restaurant with decent food and cold drinks, plus restrooms and showers.
+Admission is around $18 for adults and $10 for kids.
+Plan to spend at least half a day here, especially if your kids are interested in wildlife.

 One thing I always set up at Punta Sur is our pop-up beach tent for shade.
 The UPF 50+ rating blocks virtually all UV rays, and it pops open in about one second.
-At Punta Sur there is limited natural shade, so having your own is essential -- especially for little ones who need a break from the sun.
-It folds flat and fits in its carry bag, so it is easy to bring on the ferry and toss in the car.
+Punta Sur has limited natural shade, so having your own is essential, especially for little ones who need a break from the sun.
+Folds flat, fits in its carry bag, easy to bring on the ferry.

 Exploring San Miguel Town

 San Miguel is Cozumel's only real town, and it sits on the western coast right where the ferries dock.
-It is a charming, walkable place with a pretty waterfront malecon, a central plaza (Parque Benito Juarez) where kids can run around while you sit on a bench and eat elote, and plenty of shops and restaurants.
-On Sunday evenings the plaza comes alive with local families, live music, and food vendors -- this is one of our favorite experiences on the island and a wonderful way to see Cozumel beyond the tourist bubble.
+Charming, walkable, with a pretty waterfront malecón, a central plaza (Parque Benito Juárez) where kids can run around while you sit on a bench and eat elote, and plenty of shops and restaurants.
+On Sunday evenings the plaza comes alive with local families, live music, and food vendors.
+This is one of our favorite experiences on the island and a wonderful way to see Cozumel beyond the tourist bubble.
+Tía Rosa called it "more like the real Mexico than half of Mexico City."
+High praise.

-The Museo de la Isla de Cozumel, located right on the malecon, is worth a quick visit with kids.
-It covers the island's natural history, its Mayan past, and the era of pirates.
-It is small enough that children do not lose patience, and the rooftop terrace has beautiful views of the water.
+The Museo de la Isla de Cozumel, right on the malecón, is worth a quick visit with kids.
+Covers the island's natural history, its Mayan past, and the era of pirates.
+Small enough that kids don't lose patience, and the rooftop terrace has beautiful views of the water.

 Best Family Beaches in Cozumel

 The western coast of Cozumel has the calmest water and the best beaches for families.
-The eastern coast is ruggedly beautiful but the surf and currents can be dangerous, so I do not recommend swimming there with kids.
+The eastern coast is ruggedly beautiful but the surf and currents can be dangerous, so I do NOT recommend swimming there with kids.
+No manches, the riptides are real.

 Playa Palancar

-This is our family's go-to beach in Cozumel.
+Our family's go-to beach in Cozumel.
 The water is calm and crystal clear, the sand is soft, and there are several beachfront restaurants where you can rent chairs and umbrellas for a reasonable fee (or sometimes free if you order food and drinks).
 The snorkeling right off the beach is decent, with small fish and the occasional ray.
-It never gets overly crowded because it is far enough from the cruise ports that most day-trippers do not make it down here.
+It never gets overly crowded because it's far enough from the cruise ports that most day-trippers don't make it down here.

 Paradise Beach

-If your kids are the type who need activities and stimulation, Paradise Beach is worth the entrance fee.
-It is a beach club with a swimming pool, water trampolines, floating obstacle courses, kayaks, and snorkel equipment included in the price.
+If your kids need activities and stimulation, Paradise Beach is worth the entrance fee.
+A beach club with a swimming pool, water trampolines, floating obstacle courses, kayaks, and snorkel equipment included in the price.
 The beach itself is lovely and the water is calm.
-It can get busy when cruise ships are in port, but on off days it is perfect for families.
+Can get busy when cruise ships are in port, but on off days it's perfect for families.

 Playa San Francisco

 A long stretch of soft sand with calm water and a mellow vibe.
-There are a few restaurants and bars along the beach, and you can rent chairs and umbrellas.
+A few restaurants and bars along the beach, and you can rent chairs and umbrellas.
 The water is shallow near shore, which makes it ideal for younger kids who want to splash and wade.

-Whichever beach you choose, make sure your kids are wearing water shoes whenever they are walking on the rocky areas between beaches or entering the water near the reef.
+Whichever beach you choose, make sure your kids are wearing water shoes whenever they're walking on the rocky areas between beaches or entering the water near the reef.
 The coral rock can be sharp, and sea urchins are common.
-These quick-dry aqua socks have been a game-changer for us -- they are lightweight enough that the kids forget they are wearing them, but protective enough to prevent cuts and scrapes on those rocky entry points.
+Quick-dry aqua socks have been a game-changer for us - lightweight enough that the kids forget they're wearing them, but protective enough to prevent cuts and scrapes.

 San Gervasio Mayan Ruins

-Cozumel has its own Mayan archaeological site, and while San Gervasio is not as monumental as Chichen Itza or Tulum, it is well worth a visit with kids -- partly because its smaller scale and shaded jungle paths make it much more manageable for young ones.
-San Gervasio was the most important pilgrimage site dedicated to Ixchel, the Mayan goddess of fertility and medicine, and women traveled from all over the Mayan world to worship here.
+Cozumel has its own Mayan archaeological site, and while San Gervasio isn't as monumental as Chichén Itzá or Tulum, it's well worth a visit with kids - partly because its smaller scale and shaded jungle paths make it much more manageable for young ones.
+San Gervasio was the most important pilgrimage site dedicated to Ixchel, the Mayan goddess of fertility, weaving, and medicine, and women traveled from all over the Mayan world to worship here.

 The ruins are spread out along jungle trails, so you walk through the forest between structures, spotting iguanas, coatimundis, and tropical birds along the way.
 My kids were more excited about the wildlife than the architecture, honestly.
-The site takes about 60 to 90 minutes to explore at a family pace.
-Admission is around 12 USD for adults, and children under 10 are usually free.
-I recommend going in the morning when it is cooler and the animals are more active.
-Bring bug spray -- the mosquitoes in the jungle can be fierce.
+The site takes about 60-90 minutes to explore at a family pace.
+Admission is around $12 for adults, kids under 10 usually free.
+I recommend going in the morning when it's cooler and the animals are more active.
+Bring bug spray.
+The mosquitoes in the jungle can be fierce.

 This is also a great opportunity to give your kids a waterproof camera and let them document their own adventure.
-My daughter captured some incredible close-up photos of iguanas at San Gervasio, and later used the same camera for underwater shots while snorkeling.
-Having their own camera keeps kids engaged and gives them a sense of ownership over the experience.
+Sofia captured some incredible close-up photos of iguanas at San Gervasio and later used the same camera for underwater shots while snorkeling.
+Having their own camera keeps kids engaged and gives them ownership over the experience.

 Getting Around: Scooter and Car Rental

-Cozumel is a relatively small island -- about 30 miles long and 10 miles wide -- and renting a vehicle is the best way to explore it on your own schedule.
-You will see scooter rental shops everywhere in San Miguel, and while scooters are fun and affordable, I would only recommend them for couples or solo travelers.
+Cozumel is a relatively small island - about 30 miles long and 10 miles wide - and renting a vehicle is the best way to explore on your own schedule.
+You'll see scooter rental shops everywhere in San Miguel, and while scooters are fun and affordable, I'd only recommend them for couples or solo travelers.
 With kids, rent a car or a Jeep.
-A compact car costs around 40 to 60 USD per day, and a Jeep runs about 70 to 90 USD.
+A compact car costs around 40-$60 per day, and a Jeep runs about 70-$90.
 The roads are generally good, traffic is light, and driving is straightforward.

 A popular family activity is driving the coastal road that circles the island.
 The eastern coast has dramatic rocky shoreline, crashing waves, and a few beach bars where you can stop for ceviche and a cold drink.
 The south end brings you through Punta Sur, and the west coast is where all the calm beaches and snorkel spots are.
 The full loop takes about two to three hours without stops, but plan for a full day if you want to actually enjoy it.